JuliaGtk/Gtk4.jl/docs/src/manual/nonreplusage.md

 # Using Gtk4 outside the REPL

-If you're using Gtk4 from command-line scripts, Julia quits before you have a chance to see or interact with your windows.
-The following design prevents that:
+If you're using Gtk4 from command-line scripts, the following design prevents Julia from quitting before you have a chance to see or interact with your windows:

 ```julia
 using Gtk4